KKoovalsky/PortableBitfields/README.md

 # Portable Bitfields C++ library

-This is a C++20 portable bitfields header-only library with defined behaviour, in the contrary to the standard.
+This is a C++20 cross-platform bitfields header-only library, with defined behaviour, in the contrary to the standard.
 This library intends to strictly define the behaviour, which the standard leaves for the compilers to define.
 Implements serialization and deserialization of the bitfields, and this is the main objective of this library.